-All applicants for whom English is not a first nor primary language must submit results from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
-While there is no minimum score for the TOEFL, prospective students who present consistent scores on each subsection and a composite score of at least 63 will be more competitive candidates for admission.
-Similarly, a score of 5.5 or higher on the IELTS will strengthen a prospective student’s application.
+All applicants for whom English is not a first or primary language must submit results from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Duolingo English Test.

 Longy prefers translations via one of the following services:

 We accept official transcripts in the following formats:

 - Hard Copies mailed to our Office of Admissions in a sealed envelope by your institution.
 We cannot accept transcripts mailed to us by the student.
 Hard copied should be mailed to the following address: